pratikshasamane/javascript_programs/Rendar movies data/README.md

 # Movie Data Rendering

-This project is a movie data rendering application that showcases strong frontend skills and API integration.
+This project is a movie data dynamically rendering application that showcases strong frontend skills and API integration.
 It offers users a seamless experience to explore and discover movies.
 It's built using HTML, CSS, and JavaScript.

 ![Demo](images/output.png)